DigitalPasts/EvaCUN/how_to_participate.markdown

 To receive the prize groups need to make the code available on Github and provide details of a single bank account.

-Winning models will be used by the eBL project.
+Winning models will be used by the eBL and ARCHIBAB projects.